nayyyhaa/organization-table/README.md

   - Delete a Team member.
   - Add new Team.
   - Add new Member.
-  - Click on emploee name to see Tree view
+  - Click on 'show' btn to see Tree view of people working under selected employee.
   - Added **local Storage** for data-persistance.
-- **Organization Tree View** - Selected Employee with people working under it will be visible.
+- **Organization Tree View** - Selected Employee with people working under it will be visible with name, empId & email details.

 ## Technologies & Concepts used